paletas/personal-website/src/Silvestre.App.Blog.Web/Blog/Content/Technical/Computers/how-do-cpus-work-part1.md

 As this part comes to an end I hope that you can now have a better understanding of how a program is executed by the CPU, and how the CPU works in general.
 This is the foundation of knowledge I truly believe has allowed me to be a better employee, a better colleague and ultimately a better software engineer.

 In the next part we'll take a look at how the CPU interacts with the rest of the computer.

+If you have any questions, comments or suggestions, please let me know, I'm always looking to improve my writing and my knowledge.
+Reach me at [Twitter](https://twitter.com/itspaletas), [GitHub](https://github.com/paletas), [LinkedIn](https://www.linkedin.com/in/joaosilvestre/) or via email at blog[at]itssilvestre.com.